aiigoradam/MagnoMonitorProject/README.md

 # MagnoMonitor

-MagnoMonitor is a program designed to monitor and analyze magnetic fields in real-time, using data from a transmitter device that measures magnetic fields in three orthogonal axes (x, y, and z).
+MagnoMonitor is a program designed to monitor and analyze magnetic fields in real time, using data from a transmitter device that measures magnetic fields in three orthogonal axes (x, y, and z).

 ![Logo](MagnoMonitor.gif)